JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 ## Expanding Cosmic Consciousness

 > Self-consciousness consists in intellectual awareness of personality actuality; it includes the ability to recognize the reality of other personalities.
 It indicates capacity for individualized experience in and with cosmic realities, equivalating to the attainment of identity status in the personality relationships of the universe.
-Self-consciousness connotes recognition of the actuality of mind ministration and the realization of relative independence of creative and determinative free will. ([UB 16:8.6](/en/The_Urantia_Book/16#p8_6))
+Self-consciousness connotes recognition of the actuality of mind ministration and the realization of relative independence of creative and determinative free will. (<a id="a75_502"></a>[UB 16:8.6](/en/The_Urantia_Book/16#p8_6))

 Self-consciousness is therefore an intellectual phenomenon that allows an experience with cosmic realities that are projected as an image in the mental frame.
 It is also capable of establishing individualized relationships with other personalities.
 The more the mental frame, the arena of choice, is illuminated by truth, the more meaningful the choices between levels of values become.

 ## Cosmic consciousness

 > A real birth of cosmic consciousness takes place on mansonia number five.
 You are becoming universe minded.
 This is indeed a time of expanding horizons.
 It is beginning to dawn upon the enlarging minds of the ascending mortals that some stupendous and magnificent, some supernal and divine, destiny awaits all who complete the progressive Paradise ascension, which has been so laboriously but so joyfully and auspiciously begun.
 At about this point the average mortal ascender begins to manifest bona fide experiential enthusiasm for the Havona ascent.
 Study is becoming voluntary, unselfish service natural, and worship spontaneous.
-A real morontia character is budding; a real morontia creature is evolving. ([UB 47:7.5](/en/The_Urantia_Book/47#p7_5))
+A real morontia character is budding; a real morontia creature is evolving. (<a id="a81_713"></a>[UB 47:7.5](/en/The_Urantia_Book/47#p7_5))

 In spirit, the education which ascending mortals begin to undertake on **Maisonnia No. 5** resembles that which the revelators give to the students of _The Urantia Book_.
 They expand our horizons by giving us a description of a stupendous and magnificent destiny all the way to Paradise.
 We become enthusiastic about the prospect of progressing to Havona, we truly desire to study voluntarily and to serve our brothers and sisters unselfishly.